DeNepo/agile-development/deliverables/hyf-redesign.md

 When writing your code pay special attention to:

+- Not using Bootstrap, SASS, or anything other than plain CSS.
 - [HTML/CSS Good Practice](https://www.smashingmagazine.com/2008/11/12-principles-for-keeping-your-code-clean/)
 - Using HTML5 Semantic Element
 - Responsive Design